 God has enabled the Urban Mission to carry on with the various initiatives, The following are some of the major activities discussed and empowered through these committees: –

-- Addicts’ Counselling: we have been able to undertake Counselling for addicts, every Tuesday and Friday of the week, betwee 5:00 PM to 8:00 PM.
+- Addicts’ Counselling: we have been able to undertake Counselling for addicts, every Wednesday of the week, betwee 5:00 PM to 8:00 PM.
 Counselling sessions is also conducted in other days and timing of the week, when our clients need special attention, or when the situation so demand.
 We are grateful to Mr. S. S. Marbaniang who is the Counsellor of the Urban Mission who has sincerely conducted his activities and duties in ways and means that greatly satisfies and benefits our clients.
 Addicts’ clients are specially regular and serious in attending our Counselling Classes, we are also glad to note that there are quite a number of regular attendants in such sessions from as far away places as Mairang, Nongstoin and other such far away places, we also have clients coming from various different faith and denominations.
 Regular home visits is also being organized to their houses, with prior understanding and arrangement with their family members, and as when family problems starts to get the better of them.
 These house visits, usually includes other clients who also encourage and motivate their friends to go on and continue their struggle for a new life and a new beginning.
 The Urban Mission also celebrates anniversaries of every client’s recovery from such addictions, every year.

 - Work amongst Female Sex Workers: This initiative is carried out, specifically with the help and assistance of Kong Nandaris Marwein and Kong Jessy Lyngdoh, who are always there in every counselling/special session with our FSW clients.This is particularly very important and conducive, considering the fact that the Urban Mission is yet to have its own female counsellor.
 We are thankful and delightful at what the Lord has done, as we witness the transformation in the lives of seven FSW, who have been able to initiate a new beginning, with much valuable help and assistance from the Staff and Support Group of the Urban Mission, in setting up their very own small business to support their family.